Smoodie7/spooky-editor/README.md

 [!]
 IF SPOOKY EDITOR CANT EDIT OR SIMPLY CRASH TRY TO EXECUTE IT IN ADMIN MODE!

-Spooky Editor is a simple program for changing multiple things (actually only your save data) on the game SPOOKY HOUSE OF JUMPSCARE
+Spooky Editor is a simple program for changing multiple things (actually only your save data) on the Spooky House Of Jumpscare game

 [*] WHAT DO YOU NEED (only for source code version, you can simply download the executable version) :
 - Python 3